 You can reach out to the assignee of a private task to request access:

 If the task has no assignee, the request goes to the task creator, if they still have edit access.
 If the creator doesn't have edit access, the first collaborator with edit access receives the request.
-If the task is accessible to members of a project, request to the project owner.
+If the task is accessible to members of a project, the request will go to the project owner.
 If the project doesn't have an owner, the request goes to a member with edit access in that project.

 Looking for a better way to manage your work?
 Get started with a free Asana trial.
 Try for free